-- 1. Stop the vehicle.

-- 2. Shift the transmission into PARK.

-- 3. Turn the ignition switch to the LOCK/OFF position.

-- 4. Wait approximately 10 seconds.
+- 1. Stop the vehicle. - 2.
+Shift the transmission into PARK, if possible.
+If not, shift the transmission to NEUTRAL. - 3.
+Press and hold the ignition switch until the engine turns OFF. - 4.
+Wait approximately 30 seconds.

-- 5. Restart the engine.

-- 6. Shift into the desired gear range.
+- 5. Restart the engine. - 6.
+Shift into the desired gear range.
 If the problem is no longer detected, the transmission will return to normal operation.

 NOTE: Even if the transmission can be reset, we recommend that you visit your authorized dealer at your earliest possible convenience.
 Your authorized dealer has diagnostic equipment to determine if the problem could recur.

 If the transmission cannot be reset, authorized dealer service is required.